muratk3n/thirdwave/en/README.md

 Crypto mining is there to encourage people to share their computing resources with the network right?
-First of all, Nano proved you can have a crypto without mining, but, let's say for u need computing resources for additional services.
+First of all, Nano proved you can have a crypto without mining, but, let's say u need computing resources for additional services.
 Then, wouldnt a computing environment that promises constant availability of such resources, and offers them peer-to-peer, be a better fit for a crypto?
 I am thinking